Copper plating onto lead bullets

 plating company - Farnham, Surrey, United Kingdom

 A. Hi David.
-I found a reference to ASTM B319 [link is to spec at TechStreet], "Recommended Practice for Preparation of Lead and Lead Alloys for Electroplating".
+I found a reference to ASTM B319 [link by ed. to spec at TechStreet], "Recommended Practice for Preparation of Lead and Lead Alloys for Electroplating".

 Ted Mooney, P.E.
 RET